Grades in The Graduate School are as follows:

-For only one or two semesters, we recommend that registering for Continuation, thereby fulfilling the university requirement for continuous registration.
+For an absence of only one or two semesters, we recommend that students register for Continuation, thereby fulfilling the university requirement for continuous registration.

 While registered for Continuation, students retain all the privileges of enrolled students: access to faculty, use of the library and other Duke facilities, valid student ID, access to GLS events and academic support services, all mailings from the program and the university.